drhsqlite/fossil-mirror/www/gitusers.md

 which the entire history of a project is stored.
 A check-out is a directory that contains a snapshot of your project that you are currently working on, extracted for you from that database by the `fossil` program.

-See [the Fossil glossary][gloss] for more information.
+(See [the Fossil glossary][gloss] for more Fossil terms of art that may be unfamiliar to a Git user.)

 With Git, cloning a repository gets you what Fossil would call a check-out directory with the repository stored in a `.git` subdirectory of that check-out.
-There are methods to get more working directories pointing at that same Git repository, but because it’s not designed into the core concept of the tool, Git tutorials usually advocate a switch-in-place working mode instead.
+There are methods to get more working directories pointing at that same Git repository, but because it’s not designed into the core concept of the tool, Git tutorials usually advocate a switch-in-place working mode instead, so that is how most users end up working with it.

 Fossil can operate in the Git mode, switching between versions in a single check-out directory: